I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iosetthreadharderrormode.md

 <p><b>IoSetThreadHardErrorMode</b> returns <b>TRUE</b> if hard errors were enabled from this thread before this routine completed execution.
 Otherwise, this routine returns <b>FALSE</b>. </p>

 ## -remarks
 <p>If hard errors are disabled for a given thread, calls to <b>IoRaiseHardError</b> will not display a message to the user indicating that a serious error has occurred.
 In addition, the IRP that is passed to <b>IoRaiseHardError </b>is completed without any data being copied into user buffers.
 Calling <b>IoRaiseInformationalHardError</b> after disabling hard errors causes that routine to always return <b>FALSE</b> for this thread.</p>

-<p>If hard errors are disabled for a given thread, calls to <b>IoRaiseHardError</b> will not display a message to the user indicating that a serious error has occurred.
-In addition, the IRP that is passed to <b>IoRaiseHardError </b>is completed without any data being copied into user buffers.
-Calling <b>IoRaiseInformationalHardError</b> after disabling hard errors causes that routine to always return <b>FALSE</b> for this thread.</p>

 ## -requirements